axel-de-block/Advent-of-Code/README.md

 # Advent-of-Code
 Collection of solutions for the Advent of Code Calendar.
-Language of Choice is Python.
+For previous years, I stuck with ol' reliable Python.

+For 2024, I will be using Java.
+Seems like a good choice, as its the language I've been using almost exclusively for the last 8 months at work.

 https://adventofcode.com/